-We know that plain water can be boring — especially when you drink it all day, every day.
-In addition to the option of sparkling water, you can dress up your regular water by infusing it with some fruit or herbs, which could give you a reason to drink more water.
+We know that plain H2O can be boring — especially when you drink it all day, every day.
+In addition to the option of sparkling water, you can dress up your regular refreshment by infusing it with some fruit or herbs, which could give you a reason to stay hydrated.
 By “infusing” we really just mean chopping up some fruit or herbs and throwing it into a pitcher.
 Stirring in some lemon or orange wheels?
 Keep in mind that unpeeled citrus lends a bitter taste.
 So if you’re planning to make a big batch to last all day, peel off the skin before adding the fruit to your water.

 Having accessible, healthy, purified water available in your most frequent places, such as work and home, is the first step in drinking more water.
 Artesian Bottleless Water offers delicious, chemical-free water, always on tap, and we would love to install a unit in your space for a free trial!
 Contact the location nearest to you for more information.